OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

 ## Requirements to keep in mind when modelling gaps

-Qny extensions/modifications must keep the original RFC8345 approach as simple as possible and fully generic and technology and layer agnostic.
+Any extensions/modifications must keep the original RFC8345 approach as simple as possible and fully generic and technology and layer agnostic.
 The following requirements are already supported in RFC8345, but we must keep them in mind when proposing implementation solutions for gaps, as they are applicable to how we model the extensions / changes: